jdranczewski/pzp-hardware/README.rst

 Structure
 ---------
-The library consists of a number of manufacturer folders, with each containing Python files that each interface with a specific hardware/software provided by that manufacturer.
+The library consists of a number of manufacturer folders, each containing Python files that each interface with a specific hardware/software provided by that manufacturer.
 The library contains all files on installation, but they need to be specifically imported, so that you never have to import the full library, just the parts you require::